 - 3 liters/6 pints water

-Prepare vegetables stock: boil vegetables and mushroom in a big pot.
+Prepare vegetables stock: boil vegetables (except of potatoes) and mushroom in a big pot.

 After another 30 minutes pour stirred sourdough.
 Let the flavor mix for 15 minutes.